satchwaldman/RF-Implementations/radiohead_mesh/README.md

 EMULATING MESH TOPOLOGIES:
 1. In order to do mesh testing without actually creating a physical mesh network (i.e., one in which nodes are placed far enough apart that some cannot physically communicate with one another) we will use a test network.
 2. This test network can be found in RHRouter.h and RHRouter.cpp.
 By uncommenting one of the #define RH_TEST_NETWORK definitions on lines 33-36 of RHRouter.h, the corresponding mesh topology will become active in RHRouter.cpp.
 Alternatively, the desired #define can be inserted just above the #ifdef RH_TEST_NETWORK block on line 224 of RHRouter.cpp.

+IMPORTANT NOTE:
+This boards will be unable to communicate with eachother if the server board is not connected to a serial monitor.
+This is because there is a line in the code that prevents it from continuing before the serial monitor is connected.
+This means that, when doing range testing, the server (but not necessarily the client) must be connected to a serial monitor to get any readings.